 AT&T hotspots – AT&T offers thousands of free hotspots across the U.S. and says you don’t need a network key or password.
 AT&T doesn’t have a map of hotspots but encourages using a hotspot locator app to track down AT&T Wi-Fi hotspots.

-Cox hotspots – Cox has a network of more than 70,000 Wi-Fi hotspots for Cox customers.
-Even if you’re not a customer, you can log into one of their hotspots with a Free Trial, one-hour pass.
-Access the Cox Wi-Fi network at any outdoor hotspot location to register for the one-hour pass, which you can use once every 30 days.
+Cox hotspots – Cox has a network of more than 650,000 Wi-Fi hotspots for Cox customers.
+Even if you’re not a customer, you can log in to one of their hotspots with a free, one-hour pass.
+Access the Cox Wi-Fi network at any outdoor hotspot location to register for the pass, which you can use once every 30 days.

 Spectrum hotspots – Spectrum provides a free WiFi Finder App for locating Spectrum Wi-Fi hotspots.
 If you’re a Spectrum or Time Warner Cable customer, internet access is complimentary.
 Guests can sign up for an Access pass for 30 minutes of free Wi-Fi usage.

 Xfinity hotspots – By using the Xfinity WiFi App, Xfinity customers can access Wi-Fi hotspots all over the nation.
 However, guests can access the internet at certain Xfinity Wi-Fi hotspots with complimentary access.
 Certain hotspots direct users to a “Not an Xfinity internet customer” page where you can renew complimentary sessions every two hours.

 Flying home for the holidays usually means time spent in airport waiting areas wishing you could hop onto free Wi-Fi.
 Some airports do have free Wi-Fi, and others have free internet with conditions.
 So, here’s a list of airports where you can find free internet over the holidays and stay connected during any layover.